 There are no hostels available in PT; however a popular state park will charge you around $20 per night.
 I personally will always chose the commando camping option, but do so at your own risk.

 |Seattle to Forks via Port Angeles pt.
 1 costs $12.50|

 |Seattle to Forks via Port Angeles pt.
 2 costs $2.50|

 |Seattle to Forks via Port Angeles pt.
 3 costs $5|

 What about you?

 Traveled by bus into the Olympic National Park?
-Sat at work dreaming about drifting the Olympics in your backpack?
+Sat at work dreaming about drifting through the Olympics with your backpack?
 Wanted to explore the Peninsula from a bike seat?
 Need help returning from the Pacific Northwest Trail?

 Leave any questions in the comments below.
 I will be happy to answer them the best to my knowledge Thanks for reading - BFJ